OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 When you apply, you will be asked to create a personal identification number.
 This PIN is important because it allows you to access the system and to claim benefits each week.
 It is important that you write your PIN down, keep it in a safe place and do not share it with anyone.

 After you file your initial claim, you must continue to file ongoing claims for benefits.
 You will be asked several questions to verify that you are still eligible for benefits.
-It is important that you answer these questions honestly, since Ohio has strict penalties for unemployment insurance fraud.
+It is important that you answer these questions honestly, since Ohio unemployment laws have strict penalties for unemployment insurance fraud.

 Ohio (OH) Unemployment Claims